 Save upto Rs 46,800in Tax under section 80 C

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.
-Standard T&C Apply

-Before going into details of the different heads of income, it is important and crucial to know about the Income Tax Act under which these heads prevail for it is the founding and the basic structure on which the heads of income stand.
+Before going into details about the different heads of income, it is essential to know about the Income Tax Act under which these heads prevail.
+The Income Tax Act is the founding and the basic structure on which the heads of income stand.

 The first head of income is income from salary.
-If there exists a relation of payer and payee in a firm or agreement, and the relation is defied on of employer and employee where the employee is being paid a certain amount of remuneration for his or her services, then the income can be charged under this head in the Income Tax Act.
+If there exists a relationship between payer and payee in a firm or agreement, and the relationship is between employer and employee where the employee is being paid a certain amount of remuneration for their services, then the income can be charged under this head of income.
 A salary could be any sort of monetary compensation.
 This could be any basic and normal wage, annuity, pension, gratuity, leave encashment, etc.

 All basic salaries along with commissions and bonuses are completely liable to taxation.

-Up to a limit of rupees 15,000 per annum, medical allowance is tax-free, and you can bear the bill and your family.
+Medical allowance: Up to a limit of rupees 15,000 per annum, medical allowance is tax-free, and you can bear the bill and your family.

 These are some of the many types of allowances and their clauses for tax deductions.
-Other monetary payments made to employees by an employer also have their own methods of taxation.
+Other monetary payments made to employees by an employer also have their methods of taxation.

-This is the second head of the Income Tax Act is dedicated from section 22 to 27 which correspond to the computation and calculation of total standards amount of income by a person in the house or property which he or she rightfully owns.
-The tax amount charged is not acquired from the amount of rent that is received but rather on the property or land as a whole.
-Nonetheless, is the; and or property is being used for a normal course of business, then the income generated from the rent will also be included to be charged for tax income.
+The second head of the Income Tax Act is dedicated to sections 22 to 27, which correspond to the computation and calculation of the total standard amount of income by a person in the house or property that they rightfully own.
+The tax amount charged is not acquired from the amount of rent that is received but rather from the property or land as a whole.
+Nonetheless, if the; and or property is being used for a normal course of business, then the income generated from the rent will also be included to be charged for tax income.
 All commercially owned residents or properties owned are also subjected to taxes.